 EMFtoCSP supports the following correctness properties:

-Lack of constraints redundancies: Two integrity constraints aren’t redundant when it’s possible to find a finite model instance in which only one of the two constraints is satisfied.
+- Lack of constraints redundancies: Two integrity constraints aren’t redundant when it’s possible to find a finite model instance in which only one of the two constraints are satisfied.

-Lack of constraints subsumptions: Given two integrity constraints C1 and C2, C1 doesn’t subsumes C2 when it’s possible to find a finite model instance in which C1 is satisfied and C2 is not.
+- Lack of constraints subsumptions: Given two integrity constraints C1 and C2, C1 doesn’t subsume C2 when it’s possible to find a finite model instance in which C1 is satisfied and C2 is not.

 Check this video to see the tool in action

 For more details on the specifics of EMFtoCSP, you can read the paper we presented at the FormSERA workshop.

 EMFtoCSP can be downloaded from the Eclipse labs project repository, here.